 Ever since arriving in Ireland, my goal has been able to feel a sense of community here in a place over 3,000 miles away from my hometown.
 I have been able to develop this sense of community by becoming involved with a small group here on campus called Students for Christ and attending a church called Abundant Life.
 Through attending the small group and church, I have been able to develop friendships with other students, as well as other people in the Limerick area.
 This involvement has helped with feelings of homesickness because I know I have a group of people here who care about me and support me when I am missing home.

-Overall, my first month here in Ireland has been extremely exciting and full of fun.
-I look forward to he next two and a half months of my stay here at the University of Limerick.
+Overall, my first month here in Limerick, Ireland has been extremely exciting and full of fun.
+I look forward to he next two and a half months of my experience here as I study abroad at the University of Limerick.